promises-aplus/promises-spec/README.md

 ## Notes

 1. In practical terms, an implementation must use a mechanism such as `setTimeout`, `setImmediate`, or `process.nextTick` to ensure that `onFulfilled` and `onRejected` are not invoked in the same turn of the event loop as the call to `then` to which they are passed.

+1. That is, in strict mode `this` will be undefined inside of them; in sloppy mode, it will be the global object.

 1. Implementations may allow `promise2 === promise1`, provided the implementation meets all requirements.
 Each implementation should document whether it can produce `promise2 === promise1` and under what conditions.